Chengdu University of Technology: Students & Teaching Staff

 Approximately 36,000 students are enrolled in the year 2022.
-By January 2024, the university has 3,091 teaching and administrative staff, including 4 fellows of Chinese Academy of Science, 572 professors and 818 associate professors.
+By July 2026, the university has 3,550 teaching and administrative staff, including 4 research teams of fellows of Chinese Academy of Science, 731 professors and 869 associate professors.

 CDUT has international cooperative relationships and exchanges with more than 60 universities and institutions outside China.
 More than 2,800 scholars and experts from over 40 countries have visited CDUT to conduct research or to lecture by 2019.
 Students from the United States, Australia, Germany, Austria, Korea, Japan, Russia and other countries have studied at CDUT in different fields.
 Over 300 international cooperative research projects have been completed.
 In recent years, the university has successfully held several international academic conferences.

 Museum

 The CDUT museum, with more than 100,000 specimens, is the largest natural museums in West China.
 Many world and national class treasures are on display.
 Among these treasures, the 22 meter long Mamenchisaurus hochuanensis, the world's longest-necked Jurassic dinosaur's fossil, is the highlight of the museum.
 Another notable treasure is the Chungkingichthys tachuenses, a rare complete fish fossil.
 The new landmark CDUT Museum, connected with the Shilidian Station of Chengdu Metro Line 8, opened in September 2022.